tomthebarbarian/tinyapp/README.md

 #### POST /urls

 if user is logged in:
-generates a short URL, saves it, and associates it with the user redirects to /urls/:id, where :id matches the ID of the newly saved URL if user is not logged in:
+generates a short URL, saves it, and associates it with the user DONE redirects to /urls/:id, where :id matches the ID of the newly saved URL DONE if user is not logged in:
 (Minor)
 returns HTML with a relevant error message